-And the wide range of other achondrites with elemental signatures that tell us that many achondrites formed in a variety of different environments on different bodies.
-Their ages and variations help us to fill in the progressing history of our solar system, from chondrules that somehow formed directly from the nebula, up until bigger planetesimals solidified and started bullying around the solar system.
+The wide range of chemically distinct achondrites tell us that many of these rocks formed in a variety of different environments, on different asteroids.
+Their ages and variations help us to fill in the evolving history of our solar system, from chondrules that somehow formed in the solar nebula, up until bigger planetesimals solidified and started bowling around the solar system.

 Most iron meteorites also come from differentiated bodies, and they represent the more dense melt portions of thoroughly melted and recrystallized chondritic material.
 In other words, when you melt a big enough chondritic body (~10-20% Fe), you get an iron core.
 Smash a few of these huge bodies together, and you can actually expose some of that metal.
 Research into irons has shown us a great deal about the early planetismals in our solar system, and nuances of their chemistry have helped to pinpoint relationships between different chondrite groups and their respective melted counterparts.
 If you’d like to know more about iron meteorites, check out this page.

 Stony-irons are a mixed-up group.
 Achondrites are crustal and mantle material from planetesimals, and irons are from similar bodies’ cores.
 Stony-irons are thought to represent the deep mantle to upper-core material from these same planetesimals.
 I found two great images from an unknown book that show what was going on quite clearly, but they were sourced from this page and didn’t have any associated copyright information.